-3.6 Control of Investigation Average number of notifications of gastrointestinal disease: 100 of Outbreaks and Food Related Infectious Disease Average number of outbreaks: 5 Diocucc Estimated number of Officer hours to be devoted to food related infectious disease investigation and control: (total outbreak investigation estimated 200 Hours) 300 3.7 Food Safety Incidents It is the policy of Ribble Valley Borough Council to comply with Food Standards Agency Food Law Code of Practice (issued March 2017) and the associated Food Law Practice Guidance (issued November 2017) in relation to the handling of Food Hazard Warnings and Food Safety Incidents.
-Estimated number of Food Hazard Warnings: Estimated number of Officer hours to be devoted to the handling of Food Hazard Warnings: 50 10 3.8 Liaison with other Organisations The Authority participates in the following liaison groups related to food safety issues in order to e enforcement action taken within the Borough of Ribble Valley is consistent with those of neighbor authorities: Lancashire Chief Environmental Health Officers Food Officer Sub-Group (FOG) } FOG/Public Health Laboratory Service Liaison Group East Lancashire Microbiological Forum United Utilities (North West Water) Liaison Meeting Estimated number of Officer hours devoted to liaison activities: 6 24 0 5 35 3.9 Food Safety Promotion The Authority will seek to be involved in promotional/training activities in relation to food safety: 2019 Food Safety Week Food Hygiene Courses directed to & normally undertaken by local training colleges Estimated number of Officer hours devoted to Health Promotion 20
+3.5 Food Sampling and Inspection The general policy of Ribble Valley Borough Council is to sample food and drink, supplied, produc within the borough, in accordance with a planned sampling programme, to assess its safety and where necessary, in response to food complaints/investigations.
+Where resources allow samples v as part of national or regional surveys quality and Estimated number of Officer hours to be devoted to food sampling and inspection: Estimated number of complaint samples which will be submitted for examination/analysis: Estimated number of surrender visits: Estimated number of hours on surrender visits: 175 0 0 0 All formal food samples are submitted to The Lancashire County Public Analyst for compositional an Food Water and Environmental Microbiology Service York, for microbiological examination. nalysis or to 3.6 Control of Investigation Average number of notifications of gastrointestinal disease: 100 of Outbreaks and Food Related Infectious Disease Average number of outbreaks: 5 Disease Estimated number of Officer hours to be devoted to food related infectious disease investigation and control: (total outbreak investigation estimated 200 Hours) 300 3.7 Food Safety Incidents It is the policy of Ribble Valley Borough Council to comply with Food Standards Agency Food Law Code of Practice (issued April 2015) and the associated Food Law Practice Guidance (issued October 2015) in relation to the handling of Food Hazard Warnings and Food Safety Incidents.
+Estimated number of Food Hazard Warnings: Estimated number of Officer hours to be devoted to the handling of Food Hazard Warnings: 50 10 3.8 Liaison with other Organisations The Authority participates in the following liaison groups related to food safety issues in order to enforcement action taken within the Borough of Ribble Valley is consistent with those of neighb authorities: Lancashire Chief Environmental Health Officers 6 Food Officer Sub-Group (FOG) } 24 FOG/Public Health Laboratory Service Liaison Group 0 East Lancashire Microbiological Forum 9 United Utilities (North West Water) Liaison Meeting 5 Estimated number of Officer hours devoted to liaison activities: 44

-3.10 Food Safety Training for Officers It is Required under the current Food Law Code of Practice, that Enforcement Officers achieve a minimum of 20 hours of training per officer each year.
+3.9 Food Safety Promotion The Authority will seek to be involved in promotional/training activities in relation to food safety: 2017 Food Safety Week Food Hygiene Courses directed to & normally undertaken by local training colleges Estimated number of Officer hours devoted to Health Promotion 3.10 Food Safety Training for Officers It is Required under the current Food Law Code of Practice, that Enforcement Officers achieve a minimum of 20 hours of training per officer each year.
 10 hours must be on Food safety topics.
 The remaining 10 hours can be on general enforcement skills.
-Training is provided to address needs identified within the officer annual appraisal system and Regulator Development Needs Assessments.(RDNA) 80 3.11 Food Safety Management Estimated number of hours on Food Safety Management and administration 200 3.12 Total estimated officer hours required to deliver Food Safety function: 3184 (1.9 FTE)

-4.0 4.1 Resources Financial Allocation The Food Safety Service financial costs are contained within the main "Environmental Health Services" cost centre.
-This cost also contains the majority of costs relating to the provision of the Environmental Health Service eg Health & Safety, LAAPC, Complaint Service requests, animal welfare etc.

-The individual service costs have been partially disaggregated.
-This has been establis officer time spent undertaking food safety work.

-The overall expenditure for the Environmental Health Service cost centre over the previous year and forward budget for 2019/20 is as follows.
-These figures also include income and expenditure related to Enforcement and capital finance costs.
+Training is provided to address 20 needs identified within the officer annual appraisal system and Regulator Development Needs Assessments.(RDNA) 80 3.11 Food Safety Management Estimated number of hours on Food Safety Management and administration 200 3.12 Total estimated officer hours required to deliver Food Safety function: 3195 (1.9 FTE) 4.0 4.1 Resources Financial Allocation The Food Safety Service financial costs are contained within the main "Environmental Health S centre.
+This cost also contains the majority of costs relating to the provision of the Environmental Service eg Health & Safety, LAAPC, Complaint Service requests, animal welfare etc. The individual service costs have been partially disaggregated.
+This has been established by an officer time spent undertaking food safety work. estimation of The overall expenditure for the Environmental Health Service cost centre over the previous year budget for 2017/18 is as follows.
+These figures also include income and expenditure related to and capital finance costs.

-Environmental Health 2018/19 Actual 2019/20 Estimate

-Employee Expenditure 1,209 0

-Premises Expenditure 19,679 23,410

-Transport Related 4,282 4,750

-Supplies & Services 28,262 36,740

-Third Party Payments 3,770 4,560

-Support Services 425,072 442,310

-Capital Financing 4,270 2,000

-Other Grants & Reimbursements -704 -1,060

-Customer & Client Receipts -59,524 -63,340

-NET SERVICE COSTS 426,316 449,370

-2018/19 2019/20

-Food Safety/ID Costs Actual Estimate

-Supplies & Services 1,964 1,672

-Support Services 69,190 69,968

-Capital Financing 0 0

-Total Expenditure 71,154 71,640

-Total Income -7,736 -4,730

-NET SERVICE COSTS 63,418 66,910